Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Conclusion and Future Work

-In this paper, we show that a carefully-designed implementation of recurrent model-free RL can perform well across a range of POMDP domains, often on par with (if not significantly better than) prior methods that are specifically designed for specific types of POMDPs.
-Our ablation experiments demonstrate the importance of key design decisions, such as the underlying RL algorithm and RNN context length.
-While the best choices for some decisions (such as using separate RNNs for the actor and the critic) are consistent across domains, the best choices for other decisions (such as RNN context length) are problem-dependent.
+This paper shows that a carefully-designed implementation of recurrent model-free RL can perform well across a range of benchmarks corresponding to different types of POMDPs.
+In most cases, our implementation performs on par with (if not significantly better than) prior methods that are specifically designed for the corresponding types of POMDPs.
+Our ablation experiments demonstrate the importance of key design decisions, such as the underlying RL algorithm and the RNN context length.
+While the best choices for some decisions (such as using separate RNNs for the actor and the critic) seem to be consistent across domains, the best choices for other decisions (such as RNN context length) are problem-dependent.
 We encourage future work to study automated mechanisms for selecting these crucial design decisions.
 In releasing our code, we hope to aid future research into the design of stronger POMDP algorithms.